Associate Professor of Philosophy,

 Areas of Specialization:

-Philosophy of art and aesthetics, the intersection of ethics and aesthetics, 19th-20th century Continental philosophy.
+Philosophy of art and aesthetics, ethics, 19th-20th century Continental philosophy.
 Special focus on Kierkegaard and existentialism, critical theory, feminist theory and literary theory.
 Current scholarship critiques and develops contemporary notions of humanitarian care, including aesthetic, ethical and political frameworks of care.

 Areas of Concentration: